EU VAT system, a high-level overview based on the main rule

 Similar rules apply to non-business organizations, such as charities and governmental bodies, which also have business activities.

-Input VAT must normally be directly apportioned between business (further apportioned between taxable and exempt supplies) and non-business activities and recovered accordingly.
+Input VAT must generally be directly apportioned between business (further apportioned between taxable and exempt supplies) and non-business activities and recovered accordingly.

 Again, VAT paid on general overheads or directly related to non-business activities will represent a cost to these organizations.